Pirates vs. Marlins Player Props Betting Odds

 Arraez Stats

-- Arraez has recorded at least one hit in seven games in a row.
-During his last 10 games he is hitting .429 with a home run, three walks and five RBI.
+- Arraez will look for his ninth straight game with a hit in this contest.
+In his last 10 outings he is hitting .463 with two home runs, five walks and seven RBI.

 Arraez Recent Games